josdem/hugo/content/techtalk/ux/selenium-cucumber-testng.md

 </project>
 ```

-In the same level as pom.xml, let's create a new file named `testng.xml`
+In the same level as `pom.xml`, let's create a new file named `testng.xml`

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>